EmbarkStudios/cargo-about/README.md

 cargo install cargo-about
 ```

-### Generating license information for your own project
+### Generate license information for your own project

 ```bash
 # Generates `about.toml` and `about.hbs` in your cargo project